Maryland County Hands Out Millions in Energy Efficiency Grants

-Montgomery County in Maryland is handing out millions of dollars in rebates to help homeowners and small businesses pay for energy efficiency improvements and save money on utility bills.
+Montgomery County in Maryland is handing out millions of dollars in rebates to help homeowners and small businesses pay for energy efficiency improvements and reduce utility bill expenses.

 Forty-three businesses or multi-family dwellings have already received $1.7 million from the county, while county government buildings have received $2.5 million.
 The county will set aside the final $1.2 million from the federal grant to provide rebates to homeowners who agree to complete energy-efficiency projects in their homes.

-According to Eric Coffman, senior energy planner with the county’s Department of Environmental Protection, the county has already approved 69 applications for the final round of rebates totaling about $1 million.
-Coffman said that the rebates — as much as $3,000 per homeowner for projects such as insulation, heating and cooling, air sealing, solar water heating, geothermal heat pumps and energy-efficient appliances — could save the average homeowner between 10 percent and 30 percent a year on energy costs.
+According to Eric Coffman, senior energy planner with the countys Department of Environmental Protection, the county has already approved 69 applications for the final round of rebates totaling about $1 million.
+Coffman said that the rebates of as much as $3,000 per homeowner for projects such as insulation, heating and cooling, air sealing, solar water heating, geothermal heat pumps, and energy-efficient appliances could save the average homeowner between 10 percent and 30 percent a year on energy costs.